Florida’s current minimum wage rate is $10.00.

-Florida labor laws do not include rules governing the payment of overtime.
+Florida labor laws do not include rules governing the payment of overtime pay.
 Instead, federal overtime laws set forth in the Fair Labor Standards Act (FLSA) apply.
 In general, these laws provide the following for covered workers.

 First, the employer must provide compensation in the form of extra pay for any time worked after the first 40 hours in any given workweek.
 This compensation, called overtime, must be made at a specified rate.
-This rate is equal to or greater than time and one-half their regular pay rate.
+This rate is equal to or greater than time and one-half times their regular rate of pay.
 So, an employee who earns $10 per hour for the first 40 hours in a workweek would get at least $15 per hour for time worked after the 40th hour.

 Second, all provisions in federal overtime laws are based on the following definition of a workweek: a regular cycle comprising 168 hours or seven straight 24-hour periods.
 It does not have to match the calendar week.
 Instead, it may begin on any day and at any time.
 An employer can create different workweeks for different employees or groups of employees.

 Exempt workers do not receive overtime.
 Under the FLSA, exempt workers are executives, or those who hold administrative or other professional positions.
 Additional criteria apply.

 Florida does not have a prevailing wage law that governs wage rates on government projects or service contracts.